modeware/react-pet-app/README.md

  Demo React Pet App

-#Contains A Form View To Input Pet Details
+ Contains A Form View To Input Pet Details
-#A Table View To Display Added PETS
+ A Table View To Display Added PETS

-#Bootstrap the APP -
+ Bootstrap the APP -

-(Install json server - npm i -g json-server)
+## Install json server: npm i -g json-server

-#First Start the Server JSON SERVER -
+First Start the Server JSON SERVER -

------------------- json-server --watch db/db.json
+## json-server --watch db/db.json

 ------------------ db.json file has the key value pairs for pets inside the db folder with the following structure:
 {
   "pets": [